christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 This territorial profile becomes your reference.
 When you generate, when you troubleshoot, when you iterate, you return to this profile and ask: "What can my specific territory enable?
 What limitations define my boundaries?"
 This question, asked repeatedly, develops mastery of navigation within your encoded landscape.

-***
+---

 ## 1.5 Confirming Operational Readiness

 You are now ready to transition from preparation into practice.
 Before you proceed to Chapter 2, complete the **AI Space Initialization Protocol** and a final readiness confirmation.
-The Initialization Protocol (detailed in Part IV of the Editorial Style Guide) configures your Digital Environment and establishes the Practitioner Log Interface as active system component.
-This protocol ensures reproducible territory baseline and proper documentation infrastructure before any substantive experimentation begins.
+The Initialization Protocol (detailed in Part IV of the Editorial Style Guide) configures your Digital Environment and establishes the System Interface as active Documentation Instrument.
+This protocol ensures reproducible Territory Baseline and proper documentation infrastructure before any substantive experimentation begins.

 **Verification Checklist:**